 Treat working the show as a perk or reward

 Select employees based on their achievements in the office.
 Treating the selection process like a competition will increase desire to be part of the exhibit staff.
-While many see trade shows as more work, also try to mix in fun with their downtime, getting the exhibit staff together for a group thank you dinner before or during a show adds tot he fun.
+Getting the exhibit staff together for a group “thank you” dinner or other enjoyable activities during their downtime (before or during a show) adds to the fun and keeps excitement high.
 Also try to sprinkle in some little rewards like a bottle of wine, or massage at the hotel to reward the best and get them pumped to be there.
-And let’s face it, what salesperson doesn’t like a friendly competition?
+Let’s face it, what salesperson doesn’t like a friendly competition?

 Don’t overwork your staff

-Working more than three- or four-hour shifts is unrealistic, especially for full or multi-day events.
-Most salespeople are used to networking with a maximum of 20-30 people a day, that can happen in 2 hours on a trade show floor.
-Maintain high energy levels in your booth by scheduling shorter shifts with longer breaks.
-If shortening shifts is not possible then offer 30-60-minute breaks to compensate for lengthier workdays, and allow for more note taking and recollection to make each opportunity matter more!
+Working more than a four-hour shift is unrealistic, especially for full or multi-day events.
+Most salespeople are used to networking with a maximum of 20-30 people a day, and that can happen in a couple of hours on a trade show floor.
+If you maintain high energy levels in your exhibit by scheduling shorter shifts with longer breaks you can help alleviate the strain on your team.
+If shortening shifts isn’t possible then offer 30-60 minute breaks to compensate for lengthier workdays and allow for more note taking and recollection to make each opportunity matter more!

 Reward your exhibit staff!

-As you can see, improving your exhibit staff performance does not have to be a difficult task as long as you are prepared.
-A well-planned show will guarantee a successful event.
+Improving your exhibit staff performance does not have to be a difficult task as long as you’re prepared.
+A well-planned show will always help guarantee a successful event for everyone involved.
 What tactics do you use to improve your exhibit staff’s performance?